ohbriansung/data_visualization_mid/README.md

 ## Acknowledgment

-This projecr is for academic purposes only.
+This project is for academic purposes only.

 ## References
 0. [University of San Francisco](https://www.usfca.edu/)